-In 2013 the Company launched a new product onto the market (through the network of PZU branches) which was based on the Portfel PZU Święty Spokój [PZU Peace of Mind Portfolio] and loyalty programme and the PZU Inwestor [PZU Investor] loyalty programme.

-Furthermore, work was conducted, among other things, on the launch of a public closed-ended investment fund - PZU FIZ Akord and work was initiated on the development of mobile web applications dedicated to customers of PZU Inwestycje.
+In 2013 the Company launched a new product onto the market (through the network of PZU branches) which was based on the Portfel PZU Święty Spokój [PZU Peace of Mind Portfolio] and the PZU Inwestor [PZU Investor] loyalty program.
+Furthermore, work was conducted, among other things, on the launch of a public closed-ended mutual fund - PZU FIZ Akord and work was initiated on the development of mobile web applications dedicated to customers of PZU Inwestycje.